Overboard (2018 film): Plot

 Meanwhile, Leo's family is having a memorial service for him when a photo of him at the beach turns up.
 Realizing Magdalena lied, Mr. Montenegro goes to find Leo.
 When he reaches Kate's, Leo's memory returns upon seeing him and he realizes what happened.
 Hurt and angry, Leo returns to his yacht.
 The girls tearfully run after him and plead for him to stay, but are unsuccessful.

-Kate decides to go after Leo, and she and the girls rush to the pizza place to borrow Bobby's boat to chase after the yacht.
+Kate decides to go after Leo, so she and the girls rush to the pizza place to borrow Bobby's boat to chase after the yacht.
 Meanwhile, Leo has become aware of how selfish and pretentious his life was before meeting Kate and the girls.
-He realizes he wants to be with them and has the captain turn the boat around.
+He realizes he wants to be with them so has the captain turn the boat around.
 Mr. Montenegro attempts to stop him, but Leo jumps into the water.
 Kate does the same as they swim to each other and share a kiss.
-Leo dismisses threats from his father, who in the process decides to name Sofia as his new successor as he is furious at both Leo (for choosing to be with Kate) and Magdalena (for lying to him).
+Leo dismisses threats from his father, who in the process decides to name Sofia as his new successor as he is furious at both Leo (for choosing to be with Kate) and Magdalena (for lying about Leo).

 Leo returns to a life with Kate and the girls.
-Leo's former employee Colin arrives to offer his service as a nanny.
-After telling him they can't afford him, he mentions that Sofia sent him to remind Leo that he still legally owns the yacht, worth $60 million.
-Kate and Leo marry aboard it.
+His former employee Colin arrives to offer his service as a nanny.
+After telling him they cannot afford him, he mentions that Sofia sent him to remind Leo that he still legally owns the yacht, worth $60 million.
+Kate and Leo marry aboard the yacht.
 Friends and family toast the newlyweds during the end credits.
 In the meantime, Magdalena tries to get herself back in good graces by claiming to have started an education initiative for children in the Philippines, though none of the children like her.

 Cast

 Production

-In February 2017, Faris guest-starred on the podcast "Rupaul: What's the Tee with Michelle Visage".
-Rupaul Charles fluttered the idea of remaking a Goldie Hawn film in relation to their resemblance.
-Faris responded, "I love 'Overboard'..." but seemed nervous at the idea of stepping into the shoes of a role so sacred.
-Co-host Visage suggested bringing Chris Pratt (Faris's then-husband) to co-star.
+In February 2017, Anna Faris guest-starred on the podcast Rupaul: What's the Tee with Michelle Visage.
+Rupaul Charles floated the idea of remaking a Goldie Hawn film in relation to Faris's resemblance.
+Faris responded, "I love Overboard" but seemed nervous at the idea of stepping into the shoes of a beloved role.
+Co-host Visage suggested bringing Chris Pratt, Faris's then-husband, to co-star.

-In March 2017, it was announced that Anna Faris and Eugenio Derbez would star in a re-imagining of the original 1987 film, with Rob Greenberg directing.
+In March 2017, it was announced that Faris and Eugenio Derbez would star in a re-imagining of the original 1987 film, with Rob Greenberg directing.
 The main roles are gender-reversed from the original film.
-Derbez portrays a wealthy man who falls off of his yacht and is found by Faris' character, a single mother who convinces him that he is her husband.
+Derbez portrays a wealthy man who falls off of his yacht and is found by Faris's character, a single mother who convinces him that he is her husband.
 Filming began in Vancouver in May 2017.
 Eva Longoria joined the cast that month.